Heinrich Zemo

-Heinrich Zemo is a supervillain appearing in American comic books published by Marvel Comics.
-The character was created by Stan Lee and Jack Kirby, and first made a cameo appearance in The Avengers #4 (March 1964), before officially being introduced in The Avengers #6 (July 1964).
-He was retroactively added into the history of Captain America upon the superhero's reintroduction in the Silver Age of Comics two issues prior.
-Zemo is a Nazi scientist and the founder and original leader of the Masters of Evil, and is commonly depicted as one of the greatest enemies of Captain America and the Avengers.
-After Zemo is killed in battle with the Avengers, he is succeeded by his son Helmut Zemo.
+Baron Heinrich Zemo is a supervillain appearing in American comic books published by Marvel Comics.
+Created by Stan Lee and Jack Kirby, the character first made an unnamed cameo appearance in a flashback in The Avengers #4 (1964), before being fully introduced in The Avengers #6 (1964).
+He is commonly depicted as one of the greatest enemies of Captain America and the Avengers.

+Heinrich Zemo is the 12th Baron Zemo, a high-ranking Nazi scientist, and the original founder and leader of the supervillain team the Masters of Evil.
+Zemo's vendetta against Captain America began when his mask was permanently affixed to his head by a chemical adhesive during one of their confrontations in World War II.
+Another of their battles led to the death of Captain America's sidekick Bucky, though this was later reversed.
+Zemo survived to the modern age and opposed Captain America and the Avengers until he was killed in battle, after which he is succeeded by his son Helmut Zemo.

-The character has been adapted into numerous forms of media, having most notably been voiced by Robin Atkin Downes in The Avengers: Earth's Mightiest Heroes animated series.
+The character has been adapted in various media incarnations, having most notably been voiced by Robin Atkin Downes in The Avengers: Earth's Mightiest Heroes animated series.